-Date Action Action by Status 12/20 Ask the local authorities to develop a Greater Lincolnshire Digital Strategy Group to LEP Strategy Underway - take forward joint actions, such as digital mapping and evidence base, digital Group NEL leading investment strategy and joint bids.
-Led by NE Lincs 26/02/2021 UK Food Valley - Need to build a core team to co-ordinate and accelerate the sector, Sarah Louise Ongoing an indicative budget of £300k per annum is sought.
-GL LEP Board agree to an initial Fairburn contribution of £35,000 to kick start activity and planning, with additional contributions subject to an ongoing budge review and alignment of priorities and presentation to be circulated.
-20/04/2021 Strategy session with Chairs of Strategic Advisory Boards Sue Groves 17 th November 23/05/2021 Strategic Review and supply chain connectivity to be brought back to board with S Harrison Autumn 21 Business Lincolnshire 28/09/2021 ESAP to update the Board on Labour shortages across GL at the next board and look ST/CH October 21 Board at local solutions.
-Spring 22 Manufacturing - develop a Post Pandemic Action plan.
-Suggestions of manufacturers DJ/SH to join the Manufacturing board to DJ, SH, JT Board Directors pass on information to companies who would benefit the Made in Lincolnshire programme and would like to be featured.
-JT Seafood - Consider campaigns about local food in UK FV and encourage local Spring 22 businesses to buy local including promote fish consumption with employees - MC/SD fsb/chamber joint work etc - MC - Spread the message about GG - produce from Great Grimsby - UKFV - Continue to develop proposals with UofL on a Skills and Innovation centre for the sector - MC and Food Board Cash Balance Option: The LEP team were asked to develop the two programmes for HD/CH launch.
-November 21
+Date Action Action by Status 12/20 Ask the local authorities to develop a Greater Lincolnshire Digital Strategy Group to take forward joint actions, such as digital mapping and evidence base, digital investment strategy and joint bids.
+Led by NE Lincs LEP Strategy Group Underway - NEL leading 26/02/2021 Sarah Louise Fairburn Ongoing 20/04/2021 Strategy session with Chairs of Strategic Advisory Boards Sue Groves 17 th November 23/05/2021 S Harrison Autumn 21 28/09/2021 ESAP to update the Board on Labour shortages across GL at the next board and look at local solutions.
+ST/CH October 21 Board Spring 22 Manufacturing - develop a Post Pandemic Action plan.
+Suggestions of manufacturers to join the Manufacturing board to DJ, SH, JT Board Directors pass on information to companies who would benefit the Made in Lincolnshire programme and would like to be featured.
+JT DJ/SH 591115 22 Seafood - Consider campaigns about local food in UK FV and encourage local businesses to buy local including promote fish consumption with employees - fsb/chamber joint work etc - MC - Spread the message about GG - produce from Great Grimsby - UKFV - Continue to develop proposals with UofL on a Skills and Innovation centre for the sector - MC and Food Board MC/SD Spring 22 Cash Balance Option: The LEP team were asked to develop the two programmes for launch.
+HD/CH November 21